nathanielgraham/Mojo-Poker/README.md

     sudo /opt/mojopoker/script/wsshell.pl < /opt/mojopoker/db/example_games

 ## Running in production
-The recommended setup is SSL + nginx as a reverse proxy.
-See [Mojolicious::Guides::Cookbook](https://metacpan.org/pod/distribution/Mojolicious/lib/Mojolicious/Guides/Cookbook.pod) for example setups.
+Additional steps are required to run a secure server:
+- [ ] Setup nginx as reverse proxy to provide SSL/TLS certificate
+- [ ] Add logic to ensure admin account can only log-in locally
+- [ ] Change admin password
+- [ ] Add firewall for DDOS protection
+- [ ] Anything else?

+[Mojolicious::Guides::Cookbook](https://metacpan.org/pod/distribution/Mojolicious/lib/Mojolicious/Guides/Cookbook.pod) is a good resource, but you can also contact me directly if you need additional support.
+Email ngraham@cpan.org

 ## Contact
-Send questions and bug reports to ngraham@cpan.org
+Questions and bug reports to ngraham@cpan.org

 ## TODO
 - [ ] Add support for tournaments